 Summary of employment contracts of each named executive officer

-The following describes the material terms and conditions of the employment contracts of each of the Named Executive Officers in effect during the financial year ended 31 December 2015.
-For a description of the termination provisions and change of control benefits payable by the Corporation to each named executive officer, see below for each individual officer.
+The following describes the material terms and conditions of the employment contracts including termination provisions and change of control benefits of each NEO in effect during the financial year ended 31 December 2016.

 Mr. Philip O'Quigley